-Another approach is to use clustering techniques to identify groups of flights that follow similar patterns.
-This can be done using algorithms such as $k$-means, hierarchical clustering, or DBSCAN (density-based spatial clustering of applications with noise).
-These algorithms group flights based on their trajectory data, allowing for the identification of common traffic patterns in airports \cite{quince}.
-It proposes a hierarchical clustering approach to analyse and identify common patterns in airport surface movement trajectory data.
-The reference \cite{dieciseis} proposes a trajectory clustering ensemble method based on a similarity matrix, taking the Nanjing Lukou Airport terminal area as an example.
-Zeng et al \cite{diecisiete} applied a DBSCAN clustering analysis method for aircraft airborne and controllers data outlier detection to evaluate and monitor the flight status.
-In addition, a paper at the SESAR Innovation Days 2017 \cite{dieciocho} proposed a method for analyzing the traffic patterns of civil aviation flights using principal component analysis (PCA) and DBSCAN clustering.
+Clustering techniques like k-means, hierarchical clustering, and DBSCAN are alternative methods to identify common traffic patterns \cite{ocho}.
+In \cite{dieciseis}, a trajectory clustering ensemble method is introduced, utilizing a similarity matrix and employing the Nanjing Lukou Airport terminal area as an illustrative example.
+In the study by Zeng et al \cite{diecisiete}, a DBSCAN clustering analysis method is employed for the detection of outliers in aircraft airborne and controllers' data, contributing to the assessment and monitoring of flight status.
+Furthermore, a paper at the SESAR Innovation Days 2017 \cite{dieciocho} proposed a method for analyzing the traffic patterns of civil aviation flights using principal component analysis (PCA) and DBSCAN clustering.
 The method was tested on a dataset of flight trajectory data from the Beijing Capital International Airport, and the results showed that the method was able to identify common traffic patterns and distinguish them from those abnormal.

-There are however important limitations to consider when using $k$-means, hierarchical clustering, or DBSCAN for analysing flight trajectory data and identifying common traffic patterns in airports: